syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img3.png" Caption="Data Markers"%}

-Label content can be formatted using template option.
+Label content can be formatted by using the template option.
 Inside the template, you can add the placeholder text *"point.x"* and *"point.y"* to display corresponding data points x & y value.

 You can adorn the labels with background shapes by setting *shape* option.